-As with any form of high intensity exercise, you need to be in good basic health and free from any significant cardiovascular risk factors and muscle/joint problems that could limit your capacity to exercise safely at a high intensity level.
-If you have any doubts or concerns along these lines, you need to consult your doctor before trying any of these techniques.
-HIT is demanding—both physically and mentally.
+HIT is demanding, both physically and mentally.
+As with any form of high-intensity exercise, you need to be in good basic health and free from any significant cardiovascular risk factors and muscle or joint problems that could limit your capacity to exercise safely at a more demanding level.
+If you have any doubts or concerns, consult your doctor before trying any of these techniques.

 Principles of HIT

 Slow, controlled movement.
-Without bouncing and without using momentum, take 2-3 full seconds to lift the weight (positive phase).
-Before lowering the weight, pause for half a second and "squeeze" the contracted muscle.
-Finish one rep by taking 4-5 full seconds to lower the weight to the starting position (negative phase).
-The key here is to keep the muscle under constant tension, without allowing the weight to rest on the machine or your body at the bottom of the negative phase.
+Without bouncing or using momentum, take two to three full seconds to lift the weight (positive phase).
+Before lowering the weight, pause for half a second and squeeze the contracted muscle.
+Finish one rep by taking four to five full seconds to lower the weight to the starting position (negative phase).
+The key here is to keep the muscle under constant tension, without allowing the weight to rest on the machine or on your body at the bottom of the negative phase.

 Full range of motion.
 Each exercise should be taken through the complete range of joint movement, but don't fully straighten or "lock out" your joints.

 Momentary muscle fatigue (MMF).
-You want to "feel the burn" in the target muscle by the end of your set—without sacrificing the perfect form described above.
-You will defeat the purposes of HIT by arching your back, rocking your body, or trying to use momentum to squeeze out another repetition or two.
+The goal is to feel the burn in the target muscle by the end of your set, without sacrificing ideal form.
+You will defeat the purposes of HIT by arching your back, rocking your body or using momentum to squeeze out another repetition or two.
 You will also limit training effectiveness by stopping at a predetermined number of repetitions per set if you could do more without sacrificing form.

-You are doing it right if the target muscle is trembling, shaking, and burning during your last repetition.
-Pain in joints or other (non-target) muscles usually means something is wrong with your form (or with those joints or other muscles).
+You're doing it right if the target muscle is trembling, shaking and burning during your last repetition.
+Pain in a joint or a non-target muscle is usually a red flag that your form is wrong.
 Implementing the perfect form principle is mainly a matter of focus and concentration.
-You need to pay close attention to the “rules” of good form at all times during your workout (including proper breathing and body position), and to your timing.
-Until you can accurately estimate how many seconds you are spending on the positive and negative phases of each repetition, and the total time for each set, you may need to wear a watch with a second hand.
+You need to pay close attention to the “rules” of good form at all times during your workout (including proper breathing and body position) and to your timing.

 2. The Triple Progressive Overload Principle

-Traditional weight training approaches rely on a “double progressive overload principle” that involves progressively adding weight and increasing the number of repetitions to keep overloading the muscle and produce improvements in strength and size.
+Traditional weight training relies on a “double progressive overload principle," which involves progressively adding weight and increasing the number of repetitions to keep overloading the muscle and produce improvements in strength and size.
 HIT adds a third factor to this equation: increasing the time spent with the muscle under constant tension.

-Depending on your individual genetic potential, you can train your muscles to produce maximum power for up to 3-5 minutes at a time.
+Depending on your individual genetic potential, you can train your muscles to produce maximum power for up to three to five minutes at a time.
 To accomplish this, you need to keep increasing not only the amount of weight and number of repetitions you can lift, but also the total amount of time that your muscles are under continuous tension during each set and each workout session.
 The best way to implement the triple overload principle will vary depending on your training goals and priorities.
-Competitive weightlifters, bodybuilders, and endurance athletes will all need specialized approaches based on the requirements of their sports.
+Competitive weightlifters, bodybuilders and endurance athletes all need specialized approaches based on the requirements of their sports.

 General HIT Guidelines

-For individuals pursuing modest or general fitness goals, follow these general strategies:
+If you're pursuing modest or general fitness goals, follow these strategies:

-For each exercise in your routine, start with a weight that allows you to reach momentary muscle fatigue in 8 repetitions, using perfect form and the 6-8 second cadence described above.
+Pick the right starting weight.
+For each exercise in your routine, start with a weight that allows you to reach momentary muscle fatigue in eight repetitions, using perfect form and the six to eight second cadence described above.

-For subsequent workouts, aim to increase the number of repetitions you can do, using the same 6-8 second cadence for each repetition, until you are able to do 15 repetitions with perfect form (a total of 90-120 seconds of continuous muscle tension for each set).
+Ramp up the reps.
+For subsequent workouts, aim to increase the number of repetitions you can do, using the same six to eight second cadence for each repetition, until you are able to do 15 repetitions with perfect form (a total of 90 to 120 seconds of continuous muscle tension for each set).

-Once you can do this reliably, increase the weight you lift by 5-10% and repeat this process, starting with as many perfect reps as you can do and increasing the reps until you are doing 15 of them.
+Ramp up the weight.
+Once you can do this reliably, increase the weight you lift by five to 10 percent and repeat this process, starting with as many perfect reps as you can do and increasing the reps until you are doing 15 of them total.

-Allowing 90 seconds to rest between sets is sufficient for beginners, but you can modify this to suit your training goals.
-Circuit training, for example, will add an aerobic component to your workout, while 5 minutes of rest may be ideal for power lifters using heavier weights.
+Rest between sets.
+90 seconds of rest between sets is sufficient for beginners, but you can modify this to suit your training goals.
+Circuit training, for example, will add an aerobic component to your workout, while five minutes of rest may be ideal for power lifters using heavier weights.

-Since HIT induces complete muscle fatigue, it is crucial to allow adequate time for recovery and rebuilding of muscle tissues between sessions.
-At a minimum, you must allow 48 hours between sessions training the same muscles.
+Recover after workouts.
+Since HIT induces complete muscle fatigue, it's crucial to allow adequate time for recovery and rebuilding of muscle tissues between sessions.
+At a minimum, allow 48 hours between sessions training the same muscles.
 For most people, 72 or even 96 hours may produce better results.

-Cool down after each workout.
-Take at least 5-10 minutes for a light aerobic cool down.
-Finish with another round of static stretches for the muscles you worked to enhance muscle recovery and reduce the risk of injury.
+Cool down.
+After each workout, take at least five to10 minutes for a light aerobic cool down.
+Finish with another round of static stretches for the muscles you worked to enhance recovery and reduce the risk of injury.